gvwilson/browsercast/CONTRIBUTING.md

 decisions.
 For instance, any manual scrolling using scrollTo() or scrollIntoView() cannot be used for the same reason.

+[This example] uses [remark], an HTML slideshow framework, which inspired the thumbnails and slide navigation behaviour.

 ## How to Contribute